 Seems like one of these obstacles is in the way of acquisition preparedness for almost every bank that is getting close—putting the acquisition at great risk.

 Step 1: Make sure you have an iron-clad system in place so that any new lenders are attracted to the success of the system and fall in alignment immediately.
-From how you differentiate, to how you select your next prospect to approach, to how you approach so that rate and pricing are never issues, to how you bring the entire relationship—all of those are systems.
+From how you differentiate, to how you select your next prospect to approach, to how you approach, so that rate and pricing are never issues, to how you bring the entire relationship—all of those are systems.
 This is not a good part of the business to let each person experiment and pull a Frank Sinatra and “do it my way.”

 Step 2: Make sure you have a human capital audit in place using an emotional intelligence system designed for banking.
 Don’t bother with personality tests such as DISC and Predictive Index that have very little correlation to performance in a job.
-You want to instead know the scores for your current team and departments so that you can optimize each department.
+You want to know the scores for your current team and departments instead so that you can optimize each department.
 I’ve seen banks operating on 1/3 30% less people just by mastering their human capital audit and getting everyone in the right seats on the bus.

-Step 3: Over communicate.
+Step 3: Over-communicate.
 During an acquisition, your team members will make things up in a vacuum.
 Who will get laid off?
 Who will get that promotion?
 Will bonuses be decreased because of the acquisition costs?
 The conversations that become “the truth” (which have little to do with reality) can take over your culture if you are not over-communicating everything.
-For the things you can’t share, repeat often that you can’t discuss a few things yet, but that you will as soon as you can.
+For the things you can’t share, often repeat that you can’t discuss a few things yet, but that you will as soon as you can.

-Step 4: Make sure that everyone is tied to the strategic plan and knows what their weekly critical drivers are, what their TOPs and SMARTs are and how they and their team are doing each week compared to plan.
+Step 4: Make sure that everyone is tied to the strategic plan and knows what their weekly critical drivers are, what their TOPs and SMARTs are, and how they and their team are doing each week compared to plan.
 If that level of connection to plan is not in place prior to an acquisition, the amount of “busy by the water cooler” activity with no connection to profit goes up substantially and quickly.